dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet chunk size.

 - Thirty-two octets of salt.
+  The salt is used to derive the message key and must be unique.

 - Encrypted data, the output of the selected symmetric-key cipher operating in the given AEAD mode.